-- Security monitoring as Splunk can be configured as a destination
+- Splunk can be configured as a destination for security monitoring.

-Kinesis Data Analytics allows us to both process events and analyse them using SQL queries on-the-fly.
-The service recognises formats like JSON and CSV, then sends the output on to analytics tool for visualisation or action.
+Kinesis Data Analytics allows us to both process events and analyse them using SQL queries on the fly.
+The service recognises formats like JSON and CSV, then sends the output on to the analytics tool for visualisation or action.

 - Processing of events data from applications

 - Exploratory analysis